 - Is there ever a time when being honest at work is inappropriate?

-- Have you ever had a career setback or loss as a result of doing what you thought was right?
+- Have you ever had a career setback or loss due to doing what you thought was right?

 What comes inside your mind whenever you think about intelligence?
 Do you have a high SAT or IQ?
 Someone who reads a lot?
-Someone who is fluent in multiple languages?
-Intelligence definitely needs to be evaluated in a job interview.
+Is someone fluent in multiple languages?
+Intelligence needs to be evaluated in a job interview.

 Suppose you’re presented with a stack of resumes from numerous eligible candidates for your position.
-How do you decide who has the intellect for the job ?
-That intelligence – that indefinable capacity to make sense of a difficult job, to figure out the next step after a project has gone away, or to soothe an upset customer – is priceless.
+How do you decide who has the intellect for the job?
+That intelligence – that indefinable capacity to make sense of a difficult job, figure out the next step after a project has gone away, or soothe an upset customer – is priceless.

-A clever employee is able to think on his/her feet and never gets bored since she is constantly coming up with new ideas, and he/she is capable of handling difficult circumstances when necessary.
+A clever employee can think on their feet and never get bored since she constantly comes up with new ideas.
+They are capable of handling difficult circumstances when necessary.
 A clever employee is creative and adaptive to changing environments.

 - What drives you to do your best at work?

 - Share how you will be able to contribute based on all you know about this firm.